 Thank you for taking the time to visit this public consultation website.

-This website gives you the chance to view our client, Oakford Homes’, plans for the redevelopment of land at Kiln Lane, Brockham with 33no 2, 3, 4 and 5-bedroom homes including bungalows and chalets.
-Oakford Homes are proposing to submit an outline planning application in June 2022, which will seek permission for the principle of development, the proposed vehicular access and the layout of the development.
-You can help shape our emerging scheme by providing us with your feedback.
+This website gives you the chance to view our client, Oakford Homes’, plans for the redevelopment of land at Roseacre, Banstead with 12no 2, 3, 4 and 5-bedroom homes.
+Oakford Homes are proposing to submit a planning application at the end of November 2021 and you can help shape our emerging scheme by providing us with your feedback.
 Please take your time to look through the proposals and complete the on-line comments form.

 Oakford homes is a privately-owned medium sized house builder based near Beaconsfield, Buckinghamshire that provides quality homes in the South East of England.
 Some of the company’s recent developments can be found in aspirational locations such as Chichester, Henley-on-Thames, Midhurst and Beaconsfield.
 They are also currently in the process of delivering new developments at Chipperfield and Maidenhead.